 If you’ve never used Conditional Formatting before, you might want to look at Using Conditional Cell Formatting in Excel 2007.
-It’s one version back, but the interface really hasn’t changed much.
+It’s for an earlier version of Excel, but the interface really hasn’t changed much.

 But what if you wanted to highlight other cells based on a cell’s value?
 The screenshot above shows some codenames used for Ubuntu distributions.
-One of these is made up; when I entered “No” in the “Really” column, the entire row got different background and font colors.
+One of these is made up; when I entered “No” in the “Really?” column, the entire row got a different background color.
 To see how this was done, read on.

 Creating Your Table

 The first thing you will need is a simple table containing the data you’d like to format.
 The data doesn’t have to be text-only; you can use formulas freely.
 At this point, your table has no formatting at all:

 Now it’s time to format your table using Excel’s “simple” formatting tools.
 Format only those parts that won’t be affected by conditional formatting.
 In our case, we can safely set a border for the table, as well as format the header line.
 I’m going to assume you know how to do this part.
 You should end up with a table looking like this (or maybe a bit prettier):

 Creating The Conditional Formatting Rules